-Breast asymmetry refers to the difference in between breasts in form, position or volume.
-It is very rare for women to have perfectly symmetrical breasts, and is usually acceptable if minor, but major size or shape differences between the two breasts is more problematic.
+What is breast asymmetry?
+Breast asymmetry refers to a difference in the two breasts in form, position or volume.
+It is very rare for women to have perfectly symmetrical breasts, and is usually acceptable if minor.
+Major size or shape differences between the two breasts is more problematic.

 The most common breast asymmetries/developmental problems are: